 The 1996 MFLs were based on a methodology designed to maintain the location of existing stable wetlands and organic soils.
 However, stable wetlands and organic soils do not exist at these sandhill lakes.
 A reevaluation is necessary to ensure that appropriate, protective minimum levels are developed.
 The reevaluation includes an investigation of numerous criteria to ensure that proposed minimum levels would protect important environmental values and beneficial uses.

 A draft MFL report for lakes Brooklyn and Geneva is currently undergoing independent scientific peer review.
-The peer-reviewed draft MFL report will be available in June 2018 on this page.
+The peer-reviewed draft MFL report will be available in mid-2018 on this page.